-Here the trick is to thin seedlings early by either pricking out or cutting the weaker seedling.
+Here the trick is to thin seedlings early by pricking out or cutting the weaker seedling.

 I much prefer thinning by pricking out or dividing seedlings.
-Still, with plants like dill and fennel where you are dealing with a delicate tap roots you will have to snip to protect the dominant plant.
+Still, with plants like dill and fennel, where you are dealing with delicate tap roots you will have to snip to protect the dominant plant.

 Links to our video tutorials on how to prick out or cut unwanted seedlings.

-7. Use mulch to control weed in vegetable garden
+7. Use mulch to control weeds in the vegetable garden